Creep (Radiohead song): Later reviews

 According to the journalist Alex Ross in 2001, "the grandeur of its chords ... in particular, its regal turn from G major to B major" separated "Creep" from the grunge rock of the period: "The lyrics may be saying, 'I'm a creep,' but the music is saying, 'I am majestic.'"
 Stephen Thomas Erlewine wrote in 2001 that "Creep" achieved "a rare power that is both visceral and intelligent".
 In 2003, the Independent critic Andy Gill wrote that "those jarring, splenetic razor-slashes of distorted guitar ... kick the song up several gears, sparking its smouldering self-disgust into something closer to cathartic rage".
-Reviewing the Pablo Honey reissue for Uncut in 2009, Sam Richards wrote that "Creep" was "the runt of Radiohead's litter: the over-bearing self-pity, those wheedling arpeggios… even Jonny's clink-clunk guitar spasms signposting the chorus now feel horribly mannered".
+Reviewing the Pablo Honey reissue for Uncut in 2009, Sam Richards wrote that "Creep" was "the runt of Radiohead's litter: the over-bearing self-pity, those wheedling arpeggios...
+Even Jonny's clink-clunk guitar spasms signposting the chorus now feel horribly mannered."
 Richards said there were many better songs on Pablo Honey.

 In 2007, VH1 ranked "Creep" the 31st-greatest song of the 1990s.
-In 2020, Rolling Stone named it the 16th-greatest debut single; the journalist Andy Greene noted that though Radiohead had followed "Creep" with "some of the most innovative and acclaimed music of the past 30 years", it remained their most famous song.
-In the same year, The Guardian named "Creep" the 34th-greatest Radiohead song.
+In 2020, The Guardian named it the 34th-greatest Radiohead song, and Rolling Stone named it the 16th-greatest debut single.
+The Rolling Stone journalist Andy Greene noted that though Radiohead had followed "Creep" with "some of the most innovative and acclaimed music of the past 30 years", it remained their most famous song.
 It was included in the 2021 and 2024 editions of Rolling Stone's "500 Greatest Songs of All Time".